grafana/grafana/docs/sources/getting-started/getting-started.md

 This topic helps you get started with Grafana and build your first dashboard.
 To learn more about Grafana, refer to [What is Grafana?]({{< relref "_index.md" >}}).

-> **Note:** Grafana also offers a [free account with Grafana Cloud](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) to help getting starting even easier and faster.
+> **Note:** Grafana also offers a [free account with Grafana Cloud](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) to help getting started even easier and faster.
 You can install Grafana to self-host or get a free Grafana Cloud account.

 ## Step 1: Install Grafana.